phalcon-orphanage/docs/en/api/Phalcon_Acl_Role.rst

 Class **Phalcon_Acl_Role**
 ==========================

-This class defines role entity and its description
+This class defines a role entity and its description

 Methods
 ---------